Impact of nuclear shape fluctuations in high-energy heavy ion collisions: Impact of fluctuations on normalized quantities

 In the study of flow fluctuations in heavy ion collisions, it is often desirable to calculate the normalized quantities between high-order cumulant and low-order cumulants, which have the advantage of canceling the final state effects.
-Here we study the following three quantities following the convention from Ref.~\cite{Jia:2021qyu},
+Here we study three quantities following the convention from Ref.~\cite{Jia:2021qyu}, which is different from that in Ref.~\cite{Bozek:2016yoj}),